yarisvt/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 ```

 #### Other Pumps
-To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`
+To set up other backends for Tyk Pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`

 <!-- END import from pump doc -->

 #### Dashboard
-The Tyk Dashboard can be configured by modifying the values under "tyk-dashboard" section of the values.yaml file
+The Tyk Dashboard can be configured by modifying the values under `tyk-dashboard` section of the values.yaml file
 The chart is provided with sane defaults such that the only hard requirement is the license which needs to be put under
-.Values.global.license.dashboard in order for the bootstrapping process to work.
+`.Values.global.license.dashboard` in order for the bootstrapping process to work.

 ```yaml
   tyk-dashboard: